Dynamical Hall responses of disordered superconductors: Dynamical spin Hall response and its detection with magnetic resonance

 \section{Dynamical spin Hall response and its detection with magnetic resonance}

 In this section we study the spin Hall effect in a superconductor with SOC subjected to a microwave field.
 Several methods have been proposed and realized to measure the spin Hall and its inverse effects including electrical measurements~\cite{Valenzuela:2006,Takahashi:2012,Niimi:2014,Wakamura:2015} and Kerr rotation microscopy~\cite{Kato:2004}.
 In Fig.~\ref{Fig:Hall_measurement}(b) we propose a measurement setup based on a lateral spin valve.
-A lateral spin valve consists of a normal metal (N) bridging two ferromagnetic materials (F$_1$ and F$_2$).
-A charge current $I_Q$ is injected from F$_1$ into the left side of $N$.
-The nonequilibrium spin accumulation generated at the interface is relaxed within the spin diffusion length, generating a pure spin current $I_S$ to the right of F$_1$.
-If the distance between the ferromagnetic wires is shorter than the spin diffusion length, a nonequilibrium spin accumulation is generated at F$_2$~\cite{Niimi:2014}.
-If a superconductor (S) with SOC is placed between the two ferromagnetic wires, the spin current is partially absorbed by the superconductor owing to its strong SOC, reducing the spin accumulation at F$_2$.
+A lateral spin valve consists of a normal metal (N) bridging a ferromagnetic injector (F) and a detector, which in our case is a superconductor (S) with SOC.
+A charge current $I_Q$ is injected from F into the left side of $N$.
+The nonequilibrium spin accumulation generated at the interface is relaxed within the spin diffusion length, generating a pure spin current $I_S$ to the right of F. If the distance between the F and the S is shorter than the spin diffusion length, a nonequilibrium spin accumulation is generated at S~\cite{Niimi:2014}.
+The spin current is absorbed by the superconductor owing to its strong SOC.
 The polarization of the spin current is tuned to lie out-of-plane by applying a normal magnetic field.
 A perpendicular charge current $I'_Q$ is generated at the S due to the inverse spin Hall effect.
 This AC current can experimentally be measured by closing the S wire with a superconducting loop coupled to a rf-SQUID.

 Alternatively, the measurement can be realized with a dynamic version of the setup used in Ref.~\cite{Jeon:2020}.
 There, two heavy-metal (Pt) injectors are used to generate and detect a magnon current in a ferromagnetic insulator.
 A heavy-metal superconductor placed in the middle absorbs part of the magnon current and converts it into a charge current via the inverse spin Hall effect.
 Replacing the DC injection by a finite-frequency injection then allows studying the AC spin Hall response of the superconductor.
 It also becomes interesting to separate the in- and out-of-phase oscillating parts of the detected signal, in comparison with the injected current.